Genetic resistance to diseases in barley

 The implemented initiative

 The objective of the project was the development of disease-resistant and adapted barley germplasm using innovative genetic tools and the establishment of the necessary conditions for the future development of new germplasm with desired characteristics.
 The project used advanced tools such as high-productivity genomic characterization, linkage disequilibrium analysis, and assisted selection, in two "culture-disease" combinations.
-The chosen diseases were Yellow Rust (RA) caused by (Puccinia striiformis) and Blurred Spot (MB) caused by (Cochliobolus sativus), considered representative of health problems of the crop.
+The chosen diseases were Yellow Rust (YR) caused by Puccinia striiformis and Spot Blotch (SB) caused by Cochliobolus sativus, considered representative of health problems of the crop.

 Genetic Resistance